 How can I help my toddler’s ears on a plane?

-Young children can suffer from earache on a flight due to the changes in air pressure.
-To help prevent this give them something to such while taking off and descending such as a pacifier or a lollipop.
+Young children can suffer from earache on a flight due to changes in air pressure.
+To help prevent this give them something to such while taking off and descending such as a pacifier or a lollipop

 How do you make sure you sit together on a plane?

 Firstly, ask the airline what their policy is.
 Some will not separate young children from their parents (and rightly so).
-With others you may need to pay extra to reserve your seats together.
+With other airlines, you may need to pay extra to reserve your seats together.